-Stocks In Free Fall: Dow Plummets More Than 1,000 Points As Coronavirus Tightens Grip
+Stocks In Free Fall Again, As The Coronavirus Tightens Grip

-U.S. stocks plunged as soon as the market opened, deepening a multiday rout fueled by fears about the coronavirus' impact on the global economy.
+Stocks took another steep dive Friday, deepening a multi-day rout fueled by fears about the coronavirus' impact on the global economy.

-The Dow Jones Industrial Average, which fell by 1,190 points on Thursday, lost 1,000 points within the first 30 minutes of the market open.
-The S&P 500 stock index lost another 3% Friday morning and is now down 14% from the all-time high it reached only last week.
+The Dow Jones Industrial Average extended its losses Friday, swinging between negative 700 to 1,000 points.
+The Dow plunged 1,190 points on Thursday.

+The S&P 500 stock index lost another 3.3 % and is now down 15% from the all-time high it reached only last week.

-Around the world stocks also fell, with Asian stock indexes down more than 3%.
-Markets also finished significantly lower in London and Frankfurt, Germany.
+Around the world stocks also fell.
+Asian stock indexes finished down more than 3%, and markets also finished significantly lower in Europe, with one key index heading for its worst week since the 2008 financial crisis.

+The Trump Administration sought to reassure investors about the market plunge, saying it was unlikely to affect the broader economy.

+Larry Kudlow, director of the National Economic Council, called the downturn a "short-term market plunge" and said, "I don't think at this point it's going to have much of an impact."

+Kudlow said he had spoken to corporate CEO's and had not heard of serious supply-chain problems.

-The interest rate on U.S. government debt also fell further, with the 10-year Treasury bill dipping to a record low of 1.15%.
+But investors appear anxious anyway, and the interest rate on U.S. government debt, which usually falls in turbulent times, lost more ground.
+The 10-year Treasury bill dipped to a record low of 1.15%.

 The past week has seen a sudden, dizzying drop in stock prices, as investors grapple with growing evidence that the deadly coronavirus epidemic is spreading well beyond China.